-Talk about the lesson and encourage your child to share what they have learnt.
+Talk about the lesson with your child and encourage them to share what they have learnt.
 If they bring home activity sheets, look at these together and put them up on the fridge or a wall in the house.
+You can also find activity sheets on our website which you could do together at home available from DanielMorcombe.com.au.